 As BMW could tell you, upscale models in a postwar economy are the surest way towards insolvency.
 Accustomed to ‘safe’ government contracts, Prince’s practices were proving costly and burdensome in real free-market conditions.
 Enter Nissan into the picture.

 Nissan had been Japan’s #1 car maker before WWII, and remaining so in the early postwar years.
 The brand had also caused a good impression abroad; driven by feedback provided by their US operations, their products were first commended on their dependability, and then on their above-average/good driving dynamics.

-The company’s auspicious start hid some troublesome habits, mainly result of a revolving-door of managers prioritizing short term earnings over long term planning.
+The company’s auspicious start hid some troublesome habits, mainly the result of a revolving-door of managers prioritizing short-term earnings over long-term planning.
 The company was also burdened by a too-spread-out industrial complex (legacy of Nissan’s dealings before WWII) which made operations costly and prone to cronyism.

 So here was a chance to see this little piece of automotive history, Nissan’s first FWD car.
 Setting ethical qualms aside, I contacted the seller: Could I take a look at the car?
 Sure!
 It was in a salvage yard 30 minutes away from the city, and… way out in the boonies?
 Not the expected scenario, though I was now ‘invested.’

 Was I being completely insincere on my Cherry interest?
 Not quite.
 While researching my COAL piece last year, I found out the E10 has a devoted following in Europe, especially in the UK and Scandinavia.
 Being mechanically inclined, could I picture a scenario where I salvaged a few parts to sell online?
 Maybe, maybe not.